Silver Creek High School (Indiana)

 Silver Creek High School is a high school serving grades 9-12 located in Sellersburg, Indiana.
-It is part of the Silver Creek School Corporation.
-The school colors are orange and blue, and the mascot is the Dragons.
+It is part of the Silver Creek School Corporation, created in 2020 by the split of the West Clark Community Schools.
+The school colors are orange and blue, and the mascot is the Dragon.
 Silver Creek's athletic teams are part of the 10-school Mid-Southern Conference.
+Silver Creek's boys basketball team won the 2019 and 2021 IHSAA 3-A state championships with its star player, Trey Kaufman-Renn, who currently plays for Purdue.